birsencelk/chat-app/README.md

 ### Install

-First thing first, install `npm` dependencies by running:
+First thing, install `npm` dependencies by running:

     npm install

 ### Run

-for server you have go to main root --docler-case-study--
+For server you have go to main root --docler-case-study--

     node server.js